Vogtinator/crafti/README.md

 Open a list of blocks with "."
 (Screenshot with CTRL+.)
 Set the current inventory slot with 5 while the block list is open
 Put a block down with 7 (or select) and destroy a block with 9
-Open the menu with menu, move the cursor with 8-2 and select it with 5 +/- let you change the render distance
+Open the menu with menu, move the cursor with 8-2 and select it with 5
+The +/- buttons let you change the render distance
 ESC/HOME is a shortcut for "Save & Exit"

 ## Crafti now supports keyboard and mouse input with an OTG cable:
 Note: This is experimental and may not work as expected

 Move around using WASD like standard minecraft
 Jump using space
 Switch the current inventory slot with Z and C
 Open a list of blocks with E (screenshots are possible with CTRL+E and CTRL+.)

-Place a block with 7, select or LEFT MOUSE CLICK Remove a block with 9 or Q
+Place a block with 7, select or LEFT MOUSE CLICK
+Remove a block with 9 or Q
 +/- let you change the render distance
-Open the menu with R, move the cursor with the arrow keys and select it with left click or enter Menus can also be navigated with WASD
+Open the menu with R, move the cursor with the arrow keys and select it with left click or enter
+Menus can also be navigated with WASD

 ESC is still a shortcut for "Save & Exit"

 Limitations